In Person:

 Alberta “Ammadevi” Pedroja will take you through a hands-on presentation that will enable you to step into your leadership style without sacrificing your authentic self.
 She will provide you with truly inspiring examples of leaders who quietly but assuredly changed the trajectory through the use of a neohumanist framework and provide you with principles and practice in applying these.

-Presentation #3: Music for social transformation
+#3: Music for social transformation

-Speaker – Kiiranamayi
+Presenter – Kiiranamayi

 Kiranamayii is a music teacher specialized in facilitating and directing choir singing.
 She has 18 years of experience from the Danish educational system, teaching music and language in Danish High Schools as well as from projects with different Danish choirs and vocal groups, both as a director, pianist and as a singer.
 She works currently in a Waldorf High School, where she teaches music theory, analysis, ensemble-play and choir.
 She also works more widely with pedagogy and coaching of students in different projects about music, artcraft, literature and personal development.